sjecmen/sjecmen.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>sjecmen [at] gmail [dot] com</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+In March 2024, I joined Tower Research Capital as a quantitative trader. [[CV]](assets/pdf/cv.pdf)

+I previously completed a PhD in the Computer Science Department at Carnegie Mellon University, where I was co-advised by [Fei Fang](https://feifang.info/) and [Nihar Shah](https://www.cs.cmu.edu/~nihars/).
+During my PhD, my research focused primarily on issues of fraud and malicious behavior in settings where people evaluate things.
+Important decisions are often made based on human evaluations, but in many cases, these decision-making processes are vulnerable to fraud on the part of the evaluators or other participants.
+My work proposes practical methods that provide robustness to various forms of such malicious behavior.
+More broadly, my research interests include game theory, optimization, statistics, and related areas.

+A specific application where my research has had an impact is in the area of scientific peer review.
+As one example, a major concern in this setting is collusion between reviewers and authors.
+We provide efficient algorithms for finding high-quality randomized assignments, thereby limiting the probability that a colluding reviewer-author pair succeeds at manipulating the paper assignment.
+Our main algorithm has been implemented at OpenReview.net and deployed for paper assignment at several venues, including the AAAI 2022-2023 and KDD 2023 conferences.

+Before coming to CMU, I graduated from the University of Michigan with a BSE in Computer Science and a Minor in Economics.
+There, I was supervised by [Michael Wellman](https://strategicreasoning.org/michael-p-wellman/) and did research on techniques for empirical game theory.

+During the summer of 2023, I worked at Tower Research Capital as a quantitative trader intern.
+I previously worked at Citadel and at CME Group as a software engineering intern.